-Participants may borrow from their FSSP Savings Account in accordance with the Plan document, with loans from a minimum of \$1,000, up to a maximum equal to the lesser of 1) \$50,000, reduced by the highest outstanding loan balance over the past 12 months, or 2) 50 percent of their vested account balances.
-Loans are secured by the balance in the participant's FSSP Savings Account and are issued at an interest rate set at the prime rate plus one percent.
+Participants may borrow from their individual accounts in accordance with the Plan document, with loans from a minimum of \$1,000 up to a maximum equal to 1) the lesser of \$50,000 reduced by the highest outstanding loan balance over the past 12 months, or 2) 50 percent of their vested account balance.
+Loans are secured by the balance in the participant's account and are issued at an interest rate set at the prime rate plus one percent.
 Repayments are made from payroll deductions (for active employees) or other forms of payment (for former employees or employees on a leave of absence).
-As of December 31, 2023, outstanding participant loans had maturities through 2028 and interest rates ranging from 4.25 percent to 9.50 percent.
-As of December 31, 2022, outstanding participant loans had maturities through 2027 and interest rates ranging from 4.25 percent to 8.00 percent.
+As of December 31, 2023, outstanding participant loans had maturities through 2038 and interest rates ranging from 3.25 percent to 11.5 percent.
+As of December 31, 2022, outstanding participant loans had maturities through 2037 and interest rates ranging from 3.25 percent to 11.5 percent.